moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 SQD_DEBUG=*
 ```

 You can also add logging statements directly to your `main.ts` file to indicate specific parameters like block height and more.
-For example, see this version of `main.ts` which has been enhanced with detailed logging:
+For example, see this version of `main.ts`, which has been enhanced with detailed logging:

 ??? code "main-with-logging.ts"